Glass Wafer Fabrication Process

-Introduction of materials into the wafer fabrication process usually involves sizing of the substrate for subsequent operations.
-This can be achieved by several means depending on the overall diameter, thickness and type of glass being used.
+The introduction of materials into the glass wafer fabrication process usually involves the sizing of the substrate for subsequent operations.
+This can be achieved by several means depending on the overall diameter, thickness, and type of glass being used.
 Thin sheets are scribed, thick sheets are water jetted and blocks are wire sewn to begin the process with a wafer blank.

 At Coresix, we have the capability to apply the most effective edge solution for every application including 45°, radius, radius blend and custom edge profiles.
-Each wafer is individually edged on a Precision CNC Edge Grinding Station.
-Where required, physical features are applied including Semi Standard Flats and Notches, alignment marks, cavities and holes.
+Each clear glass wafer is individually edged on a Precision CNC Edge Grinding Station.
+Where required, physical features are applied including Semi Standard Flats and Notches, alignment marks, cavities, and holes.

-Our ability to deliver Wafers in a clean, residue and particle free condition is unique and unsurpassed in the glass wafer market.
-We combine ultrasonic and mega-sonic on multiple cleaning lines which feed directly into a Class 100 Optical Clean Room where we inspect to various quality levels under the appropriate lighting conditions.
+Our ability to deliver glass wafers in a clean, residue and particle-free condition is unique and unsurpassed in the glass wafer market.
+We combine ultrasonic and mega-sonic on multiple cleaning lines which feed directly into a Class 100 Optical Clean Room where we inspect various quality levels under the appropriate lighting conditions.

-Standard format wafers are packed in pre-cleaned, semi conductor wafer containers, double bagged and vacuum sealed within the Class 100 Optical Clean Room.
+Standard format glass wafers are packed in pre-cleaned, semiconductor wafer containers double bagged and vacuum-sealed within the Class 100 Optical Clean Room.
 Ultra-thin or non-standard format wafers are alternatively packed in coin stack jars or custom containers for worldwide shipment in high volume.
-Custom wafer pallet systems assure safe delivery while minimizing transportation cost.
+Custom wafer pallet systems assure safe delivery while minimizing transportation costs.

 Coresix produces wafers to all SEMI Standards including dimensional, flat and notch specifications.
 In addition, we offer custom specifications designed to your unique needs including, alignment marks, holes, pockets, edge profile, thickness, flatness, surface quality, cleanliness or any other details critical to your application.
 We also offer these wafers in a broad array of materials including Borosilicate, Aluminosilicate and Fused Silica.